microsoft/dstoolkit-km-solution-accelerator/README.md

     - Having an HTML representation of a document could ease some NLP work.
     - Table of contents is a common structure which we expose in the HTML representation of a PDF.

-* **Tables extraction**: tabular information are common in unstructured data.
-The solution will extract, index and project tables to a dedicated knowledge store.
+* **Tables extraction**: tabular information are common in unstructured data corpus.
+The solution will extract, index and project tables to a dedicated knowledge store (optional).

+* **Translation**": there are two translation features in this solution
+    * **Text Translation** : non-native content and title are normalized to a define language (default is english)
+    * **Document Translation** : for non-native documents, the solution will translate them.
+They will follow the same Document processing as any document.
+Translated documents will provide you with translated tables for instance.

+* **Text Analytics** : extract Entities (Named, Linked) from any document and OCR'ed image text.

 * **Export to Excel**: popular ask when exploring unstructured data.